The dynamical lineage of field ultra-diffuse galaxies: Input parameters

 \section{Input parameters}

-We construct the dynamical models of the original and mock galaxies constrained by the observations.
-In the AGAMA framework, the following input parameters are required for generating the net potential of the stars, gas and the dark matter halo : (1) for dark matter component: core density ($\rho_0$) and core radius ($R_c$) (2) for the stellar component: central surface density ($\Sigma_0$), exponential scale radius ($R_{D}$) \& scale height ($h_{z,*}$), (3) for the gas component: central surface density ($\Sigma_{HI}$), exponential scale radius ($R_{DHI}$) \& scale height ($h_{z, HI}$).
-The aforementioned parameters are listed for all galaxies in our sample in Table \ref{table:Properties}.
-We used $M_* $ = $ 2\pi\Sigma_0R_D^2$ relation to calculate the stellar surface density of the galaxies, assuming their stellar disk component to be exponential in nature \citep{freeman1970disk}.
-Besides, $h_{z,*}$ and $h_{z,HI}$ are chosen as one-sixth and one-fourth of the stellar ($R_{D}$) \citep{kruit1981hz} and gas scale radius ($R_{D,HI}$) respectively.
-We may note that changing the value of $R_{D, HI}$ does not change our results.
-Further, to create the distribution function for the stellar disk, the following input parameters are given : central surface density ($\Sigma_0$), exponential scale radius ($R_{D}$), stellar radial ($\sigma_r$) and vertical ($\sigma_z$) velocity dispersion.
-An indicative value is used for $\sigma_z$ in the distribution function as $\sigma_z = \sqrt{\pi G h \Sigma_*}$ \citep{mancera2020robust}, while $\sigma_r$ was considered to be $2\sigma_z$ as suggest by \cite{1998dehnenbinney}.
+We construct the dynamical models of the original and mock galaxies using input as well as trial parameters from the mass models available in the literature.
+In the AGAMA framework, for generating the net potential of the stars, gas and the dark matter halo, input parameters namely (i) the dark matter core density ($\rho_0$) and core radius ($R_c$) (ii) the gas central surface density ($\Sigma_{HI}$), scale radius ($R_{D,HI}$) \& scale height ($h_{z, HI}$), as well as trial parameters for the DF of the stellar component, namely (iii) stellar central surface density ($\Sigma_0$), exponential scale radius ($R_{D}$) \& scale height ($h_{z,*}$) as well as stellar radial ($\sigma_r$) and vertical ($\sigma_z$) velocity dispersions are required. \\